 10) DON’T PANIC

 NEW YORK CITY IS OVER.
 You will hear variations of this from your concerned friends and read similar refrains on message boards and comment sections.
-Check the comments on Gothamist on any given day and you will see variants of this phrase about twenty times.
+Check the comments on various local websites on any given day and you will see variants of this phrase about twenty times.

 In the end, New York City is never over but it can become tremendously unbalanced.
 This should be a city for all of us, not some of us.
-Become a voice in 2015 to make sure that doesn’t happen.
+Become a voice, a part of the conversation, to make sure that doesn’t happen.

 Brooklyn Bridge Park (courtesy Wired New York)